More Than a Century of Service

-The University of South Dakota medical school has provided high quality medical education, and served as the only school of medicine in the state since 1907.
+The Sanford School of Medicine has provided high quality medical education and served as the only school of medicine in the state since 1907.

 Our school began as a two-year medical program with two students enrolled.
-The following year enrollment grew to 4 first-year and 7 second-year students.
+The following year enrollment grew to four first-year and seven second-year students.

 Our first dean, Christian Peter Lommen, began a long tradition of dedicated, public-spirited medical school deans.

-By 1925, medical school class size was stable at 20 students, and the school was recognized as one of the finest two-year medical institutions in the nation.
-The school continued to grow, and in 1955 class size was increased to 40 students.
+By 1925, the class size was stable at 20 students and the school was recognized as one of the finest two-year medical institutions in the nation.
+The school continued to grow and in 1955, class size increased to 40 students.

 By the late 1960s, South Dakotans began to deliberate the value of the two-year medical program.
 Medical school advocates proposed expanding the school to a four-year, degree-granting institution.
 A campaign to accomplish that was led by medical school dean Dr. Karl Wegner and state senator Harvey Wollman and in 1974, the state legislature and Governor Richard Kneip endorsed the four-year program.